YavorIvanov/javascript-paginator/README.md

 ## Installation

+TBD

+## TODO

+* Refactor the render call (shorten and add better support for features)
-TODO Provide code examples and explanations of how to get the project.
+* Provide code examples and explanations of how to get the project.
+* Provide many styles of pagination (CSS)
+* Provide functionality for adding spacers between inner and outer (feature)
+* Provide possibility to render an extra element (useful for CSS styling)